 His musical studies began at the age of 7 as a guitar student of Lamar Phillips through City Camp at Gesu Catholic School in Detroit.
 He continued instruction with accomplished guitarists, David Burton Jr., and Peter Ayala.
 At the age of 8 he began his violin studies at Charles H. Wright Academy of Arts and Science in Detroit.
 Jherrard also studied jazz and improvisation with Al McKenzie through the Kids and Jazz program at the world-famous Baker’s Keyboard Lounge in Detroit.
 At the age of 13, Jherrard continued his violin studies with Gregory Staples of the Detroit Symphony Orchestra.
 Jherrard has also studied composition with Dr. Paul Brust at the Longy School of Music of Bard College, Chad Hughes, Director of Bands at Morehouse College, Malcolm Peyton of the New England Conservatory of Music, and Dr. Lincoln Hanks of Pepperdine University.

-Jherrard began conducting when he was 13, and has studied with Maestro Mei-Ann Chen, Music Director of the Chicago Sinfonietta, Paul Shawver, Conductor of the Concert Orchestra at the Detroit Metropolitan Youth Symphony, Timothy Cibor, who serves as Artistic Director of the Dearborn Youth Symphony, Dorothy McDonald, conductor of the Session IV Symphony Orchestra at Blue Lake Fine Arts Camp, and William (Tony) Porter, who serves as conductor of the Masterworks Orchestra at Blue Lake Fine Arts Camp.
+Jherrard began conducting when he was 13, and has since studied with Maestro Mei-Ann Chen, Music Director of the Chicago Sinfonietta, Paul Shawver, Conductor of the Concert Orchestra at the Detroit Metropolitan Youth Symphony, Timothy Cibor, who serves as Artistic Director of the Dearborn Youth Symphony, Dorothy McDonald, conductor of the Session IV Symphony Orchestra at Blue Lake Fine Arts Camp, and William (Tony) Porter, who serves as conductor of the Masterworks Orchestra at Blue Lake Fine Arts Camp.
 Currently, Jherrard serves as the Conductor of the Detroit Chamber Orchestra, Conductor of the Neapolitan Orchestra at the Berklee College of Music, and Classical Artist-in-Residence for the James Tatum Foundation for the Arts.

 By the age of 19, Jherrard put together 15 chamber string orchestras of 20 – 50 musicians and dozens of smaller chamber ensembles all under the name of Integrated Strings Perfection.
 When Hardeman was 16, he conducted one of his compositions with the Grosse Pointe Symphony Orchestra.
 At the ages of 16 and 17, he conducted the Chicago premiere of one of his compositions with the Chicago Sinfonietta.
 Jherrard continues to work as a guest conductor for all ensembles in the Detroit Metropolitan Youth Symphony and the Dearborn Youth Symphony programs.
-Jherrard has also been an adjudicator at the first National Heritage Academies East Regional Music Festival.
+Jherrard has also served as an adjudicator and clinician at the first National Heritage Academies East Regional Music Festival.

 In his free time, Jherrard enjoys bowling, golf, playing basketball, and has been known to occasionally bake desserts.